krixfega/fintech-API/README.md

 ### Security

-The API uses basic authentication with a static username and password to secure endpoints, ensuring only authenticated users can access them.
+The API uses basic authentication with a static username and password (user:password) to secure endpoints, ensuring only authenticated users can access them.

 ## Setup Instructions